by ProcureDeskLast Updated : Apr-21-2020

 There are two main benefits of linking purchases to the project/ project budget lines.

-Since all purchases are linked to the projects, you can get instant visibility into the project spend at any point in time.
+Since all purchases are linked to the projects, you can get instant visibility into the project spending at any point in time.
 For example, how much spend we have on open orders or how much is already invoiced.

 This also helps you to forecast whether you are going to run out of the budget before the project is complete.